 The Northwoods League, in addition to being a developmental league for players and coaches, is also a developmental league for umpires.
 The concentrated game schedule, travel, and Minor League-like game conditions give NWL umpires a pre-professional seasoning unparalleled in all of baseball.
-Since the League's inaugural season in 1994, dozens of its former umpires have furthered their careers in affiliated professional baseball, with typically about 1 in 5 Minor League umpires being Northwoods League alumni during any given season.
+Since the League's inaugural season in 1994, over 100 former umpires have furthered their careers in affiliated professional baseball, with typically about 1 in 5 Minor League umpires being Northwoods League alumni during any given season.
 NWL alumni are also well represented in the MLB Umpire Development (Tyler Funneman ’02, Mark Lollo ’01, Brian Sinclair ’04) and the Wendelstedt School (Malachi Moore ’11) instructor staffs.

-The NWL employs eight two-man crews during the regular season, a six-man crew during the mid-season All-Star game, four umpires for the divisional playoffs, and six for the championship series.
+The NWL employs ten three-man crews during the regular season, a six-man crew during the mid-season All-Star game, and four to six for playoff games.
 Umpires are salaried and are provided hotel accommodations, meals and travel.

 For an umpire, climbing the ranks from the low levels of Minor League Baseball to becoming a Major League Baseball umpire is a long and difficult journey.
 To date, three former Northwoods League umpires, Delfin Colon (2000), Mark Lollo (2001) and Toby Basner (2004), have worked regular season MLB games, with several others having worked MLB Spring Training games.